lzhengchun/matrix-cuda/README.md

 (1) further optimization, especially the "computation-to-memory ratio" for non square matrix

-(2) solve shared Mem Bank conflict issue and Global Mem Not coalesced issue
+(2) solve shared Mem Bank conflict issue and Global Memory does not coalesced issue